Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

-5. Noise Reduction software (Nik’s Dfine or Noise Ninja) (optional)
+Noise Reduction software (Nik’s Define or Noise Ninja) (optional)

 Types of HDR photography:

-There are two methods of creating an HDR image: first is rarely used which is HDR via a single image and the second is HDR using multiple images.
+There are two methods of creating an HDR image: the first is rarely used, HDR via a single image, and the second is HDR using multiple photos.
 Here is a brief explanation of both methods:

 HDR Photography Using a Single Image